mozilla/skywriter/docs/pluginguide/distributing.html.markdown

 subtitle: Distributing plugins
 ---

-How do you package them up and upload them?
+This section will talk about how to package up and distribute plugins.